porsche-design-system/porsche-design-system/packages/components/src/components/common/scroller/scroller.usage.md

 Keep in mind that with a high amount of elements within the scroller, elements on the far right might be not seen or missed by the user.
 Therefore no important actions or information for the customer flow should be placed within the scroller.
-Text that shouldn't linebreak is also not recommended within the component.
+Text that should not have line breaks is also not recommended in the component.

 ### Responsive